On this page

 emails

-If your integration supports user attributes beyond those four base attributes, you can add support for additional attributes to your SCIM API.
-In some cases, you might need to configure Okta to map non-standard user attributes into the user profile for your application.
-See Check the attributes and corresponding mappings, or the "Add custom attributes to an Okta user profile" section in the Work with Okta user profiles and attributes (opens new window) topic in the Okta product documentation.
+If your integration supports more than the four base user attributes, you can add them to your SCIM API.
+Sometimes, you might need to configure Okta to map non-standard user attributes to the user profile for your app.

 Unique ID